DeiC-HPC/slurmlearning/text/13_array.md

 3           learning    slurmscr    user    R       0:07        1
 ```

-Here the jobs with indices 0 and 1 of the array job with index 2 is currently running with the rest pending.
+Here the jobs with indices 0 and 1 of the array job with jobid 2 is currently running with the rest pending.